influxdata/docs-v2/content/v2.0/process-data/manage-tasks/update-task.md

 #### Update a task's Flux script
-Pass the file path of your updated Flux script to the `influx task update` command with the ID of the task you would like to update.
+Pass the file path of your updated Flux script to the `influx task update` command with the ID of the task you want to update.
 Modified [task options](/v2.0/process-data/task-options) defined in the Flux script are also updated.